Axobot-org/Axobot/docs/server.rst

 * ban: List of roles allowed to use the `ban <moderator.html#ban>`_ command.
 By default, none.
 * warn: List of roles allowed to use the `warn <moderator.html#warn>`_ and `cases <moderator.html#handling-cases>`_ commands.
 By default, none.
 * say: List of roles allowed to use the `say` command.
 By default, none.
-* hunter: List of text channels in which the *Hunter* game is activated (documentation to come).
-By default, none.
 * welcome_channel: List of channels where messages when a member joins/leaves the server will be sent.
 By default, none.
 * welcome: Message sent when a member joins your server.
 Some variables are usable, enter the `welcome <infos.html#welcome>`_ command to see them.
 * leave: Message sent when a member leave your server.
 Some variables are usable, the same as for the welcome message.